software-assignments-spring2022/final-project-refreegerator/UX-DESIGN.md

 ## Wireframes
 ### Wireframe 1: Home screen with Login Prompt
 <img src="ux-design/LoginScreen.png" alt="wireframe1" width="300"/>
 This is the initial page a user will see when accessing our app.
 It will prompt the user to login, or create an account.
-Additionally, there is room for an introduction to the functionality of our program below.
-If the user has a valid login, they will be redirected to the item page, and if they don't they will be directed toward the create account page.
+If the user has a valid login, they will be redirected to the item page, if they don't they will be directed toward the create account page or can continue to use the program as a guest.

 ### Wireframe 2: Create account page
 <img src="ux-design/CreateAccount.png" alt="wireframe2" width="300"/>